hhaassnnaaiinn/Loyva-Website/src/content/mortgage/-index.md

 why:
   enable: true
   title: "Why choose Loyva?"
-  description: "Loyva is committed to empowering equipment leasing companies with state-of-the-art digital solutions that enhance efficiency, security, and compliance.
-Our eVault technology is purpose-built to meet the unique needs of the equipment finance industry, providing a robust platform for managing digital assets with confidence.
-Join the digital transformation in equipment leasing with Loyva and experience the future of asset management today."
+  description: "Loyva is dedicated to revolutionizing the mortgage industry with cutting-edge digital solutions that streamline processes, enhance security, and ensure compliance.
+Our eVault technology is designed specifically for mortgage lenders, servicers, and investors, providing a secure and efficient platform for managing digital mortgage assets with confidence.
+Embrace the future of mortgage document management with Loyva and experience a seamless, fully digital workflow."

 services:
   enable: false